College Board Procedure for Dealing with Accusations of

 - Hearing procedure:

-- Both the complainant and the respondent will have the opportunity to make statements separately to the Board.
+- Both the complainant and the respondent will be present at the hearing together and will have the opportunity to make statements separately to the Board.

 - The Board will question the complainant, the respondent and witnesses.